-When a toddler won’t sleep, or when a toddler wakes up too early, everyone in the home will know about it, mostly because they have the mobility and the language to make sure their concerns are heard.
-But while toddler might think they know what will get them back to sleep — including cuddles, juice or lights — it’s up to parents to understand how to get a toddler to sleep.
+When a toddler won’t go to sleep, or when a sleeping toddler wakes up too early, everyone in the house will know about it.
+Because toddlers have the mobility and the language to make sure their concerns are heard.
+But while toddlers might think they know what will get them back to sleep — including cuddles, juice, or lights — it’s up to parents to understand how to get a toddler to sleep.
 And getting a toddler to sleep is less about navigating their insane demands than it is about knowing what wakes a toddler up at night in the first place.

 She notes that the key to understanding how to get a toddler to sleep in any situation is knowing why they woke up in the first place.
 When parents talk about getting a toddler to go back to sleep, it’s important that they undertake that project as a long-term, broader effort.
 Taking a one-off nightly approach won’t work.

 When the toddler wake-ups are linked to comfort or development, says Gingrasfield, they may not happen every night, but might occur weekly or monthly.
 “In those cases, ideally, take care of the problem and tuck them back in,” she explains.
 “It’s not a repeat of the full bedtime routine, but a hug and a kiss, saying goodnight and walking out.”